ModelEarth/community/projects/profile-editor/README.md

-## React - YAML Profile Editor for GitHub MetaData
+## Environmental Profile Editor
+### Impact Footprints stored on GitHub (Developed in React)

+[The profile-editor](https://modelearth.github.io/profile-editor) is a fork of Italy's publiccode-editor which saves Metadata settings in a file residing on GitHub.
+[Clone our Fork](https://github.com/modelearth/profile-editor).
+Code for America's version saves directly to GitHub.
+Our update will allow the form to be viewed before logging into GitHub.

 We're building profiles based on Environmental Product Declarations (EPD) and [CoolCarbon footprints](https://coolclimate.berkeley.edu/calculator).
 <!-- created a seetings-layout branch,
 	then switched to githubpages branch -->

-[Our profile-editor](https://modelearth.github.io/profile-editor) is a fork of Italy's publiccode-editor which saves Metadata settings in a file residing on GitHub.
-[Clone our Fork](https://github.com/modelearth/profile-editor).
-Code for America's version saves directly to GitHub.
-Our update will allow the form to be viewed before logging into GitHub.

 [View Interface - Italy](https://publiccode-editor.developers.italia.it/) - Best interface example currently, [view schema](https://docs.italia.it/italia/developers-italia/publiccodeyml-en/en/master/schema.core.html#top-level-keys-and-sections)
 [View Interface - America](https://codeforamerica.github.io/publiccode-pusher/) - Would be best to remove initial login requirement so fields can be viewed - [Issue](https://github.com/codeforamerica/publiccode-pusher/issues/13)